ibm-cloud-docs/discovery-data/pricing-plans.md

 Document pricing counts the number of indexed documents in each collection.
 If you reuse data in a second collection, it generates a second set of documents in the index which are counted separately.

 For more information about what counts as a document, see [Document limits](/docs/discovery-data?topic=discovery-data-collections#collections-doc-limits).

+## What counts as a custom model?
+{: #pricing-models}

+Custom models include any of the following model types:

+-   {{site.data.keyword.discoveryshort}} entity extractor
+-   ({{site.data.keyword.knowledgestudioshort}} machine learning
+-   ({{site.data.keyword.knowledgestudioshort}} rule-based

+Advanced rules models are not counted as custom models.
+{: note}

+{{site.data.keyword.discoveryshort}} entity extractor models that are trained and published as an enrichment count toward the model limit for the plan.
+The entity extractor enrichment is what incurs charges, not the workspace or model.
+The entity extractor enrichment incurs charges whether or not it is applied to a collection.

 ## Premium
 {: #premiumplan}